cinotify/app/docs/circleci/index.md

           to: example@example.com
 ```

-To learn more about this orb, view CI Notify on the CircleCI Orb registry: <https://circleci.com/developer/orbs/orb/cinotify/email>
+To learn more about this orb, view CI Notify on the [CircleCI Orb registry](https://circleci.com/developer/orbs/orb/cinotify/email).